aws/actions-dev-kit/packages/codecatalyst-entities/run-summaries/README.md

 # `RunSummary`

-## Overview
+## Purpose
-Add the run-summaries construct as a Quokka entity.
-This new construct will allow users to set custom summary messages during the execution of their actions that will be surfaced on the workflows UI.
+Add the run-summaries construct as a CodeCatalyst entity.
+This construct allows users to set custom summary messages during the execution of their actions that will be surfaced on the workflows UI.

 ## Usage

 ```
-        import { RunSummaryLevel, RunSummaries } from '@quokka/run-summaries';
+        import { RunSummaryLevel, RunSummaries } from '@codecatalyst/run-summaries';

         try {
             // execute action code here